 There are many Polders in Bangladesh.
 Typically harvesting occurs at the end of the dry season or beginning of the flood season and polder embankments should be safe at least until its completion.
 If floods occur earlier than normal, farmers will generally want to harvest earlier.
+Based on information from local people during the Study, the necessary lead time required for flood warning should be more than 4-5 days.
 A FFWS would be most beneficial to farmers in making such decisions on early harvesting.